Canm0re/intuit/readme.md

 - We want to know what we want

-This Desire to know stems from **overwhelm** overwhelm is not knowing what do do or choose.
+This Desire to know stems from **overwhelm** overwhelm is not knowing what to do or choose.

 ### How people go about solving it today
 People want their problems to be solved for them They want to press a button and get answers.

-like what

-The shadow work journal capitalized very well on this phenomena:

 - People want their problems solved for them
 - They seek quick answers
-- Popular methods:
+- **Popular methods:**
   - Journals
 	  - [This TikTok out-sold elonʼs biography](https://www.tiktok.com/@zenfulnote/video/7253113759110090030)& [this tiktok made $1M in revenue](https://www.tiktok.com/@antsofromthebando/video/7273228835041185067)(Allegedly)
   - BuzzFeed quizzes